+slipping and falling.
 Outside lighting - Make adjustments based on the season.
-Outside lighting that is operated on timers should be adjusted for the season and/or time change.
+Outside lighting that is operated on timers should be adjusted for the season equipment, maintain three points of contact at all times (both hands and one foot or both feet and one hand) to minimize the chance of